 My nerves kept me back.
 “I don’t know.”

 “Oh, come on!
 It’s a line dance, not a mechanical bull.”

-The buzz of the liquor hit me like a shotgun and I agreed, letting her pull me onto the floor.
-My apprehension was for nothing; we were two people in a large mass of flesh cells moving to a violin serenade, and having a good time doing it.
+The buzz of the liquor hit me and I agreed, letting her pull me onto the floor.
+My apprehension was unfounded; we were just two people in a large crowd moving to a violin serenade and having a good time doing it.

-By the end of the song, the pair of us were worn out.
-We made our way to the bar and she set me in her lap.
-The Cuervo clouded my better judgement, and I allowed it to happen.
-She held me close like a teddy bear, manicured fingers falling to my pant hem.
-The tattoo was poking out, and I told her it was for Timothy and me.
+By the end of the song, we were worn out.
+We made our way to the bar and she set me on her lap.
+The Cuervo clouded my judgement, and I allowed it to happen.
+She held me close, her fingers falling to my pant hem.
+I told her the tattoo under her fingers was for Timothy and me.
 It symbolized our love and eternal bond.

 She snickered and eased me off her lap.
 “The buck is way bigger than the doe.”

 “Maybe that’s for a reason.
 The buck has authority over the doe.”

 “Isn’t that how nature works?”
 I took another shot.
 “Man is the head, woman is the body.”

 “You’re thinking of the church.
 And I’d be inclined to agree.”

 The flush crept up my forehead, across my cheeks, a sign of the cross in red facial heat.
 “That wasn’t what I meant.
 Tim is a man.
 I’m a woman.
 I was raised in the church and I know what I believe.”